atimmeny27/MCP-Server-Research-Tool/README.md

   open -e .env```
 paste here)

+8. Start tool with ```./start.sh```, if you get any errors it probably means wikipedia's API is overloaded and cannot process your request, just try in a few minutes (or paste a traceback log to chat gpt if you want)
 8. Enter your topic, and wait up to 2 minutes for the LLM to research using primary sources, podcasts, pdfs, textbooks, and academic materials.

 9. If you see "✅ Saved context to context.json
 🔐 Using key: sk-or-v1-2 ...", it means it's currently researching